 Be aware and prepare

 Begin preparations before the hurricane season which runs June 1 through November 30.
 You can't be too prepared when the lives of your loving and faithful companions are at stake.
-A checklist will help you remember to:
+Download our Preparing for Disaster brochure.
+A checklist on the brochure will help you remember to:

 - Make sure all your pets have current immunizations and get copies of these records.
 Take a copy with you if you must evacuate.